-HCUP Research Notes and Fact Books report aggregate statistics and detailed analyses using HCUP data.
-To request copies, contact the AHRQ Publications Clearinghouse at (800) 358-9295 or send a postcard to: AHRQ Publications Clearinghouse, P.O.
-Box 8547, Silver Spring, MD 20907 or visit http://www.hcup-us.ahrq.gov/reports.jsp.
+HCUP Fact Books report aggregate statistics and detailed analyses using HCUP data.
+The Fact Books can be viewed online or to request copies, contact the AHRQ Publications Clearinghouse at (800) 358-9295 or send a postcard to: AHRQ Publications Clearinghouse, P.O.
+Box 8547, Silver Spring, MD 20907.